pixelspark/catena/Documentation/Implementation.md

 A transaction includes a counter.
 A transaction will only execute if its counter is exactly equal to the counter value of the previous transaction executed by the invoker (in previous blocks or within the current block), or 0 when the invoker has not yet executed a transaction.
 When multiple transactions from the same invoker are in the same block, they are executed in the order of increasing counter.
 The relative ordering of the execution of transactions from different invokers is undefined.

+## Proof of Work

+A block signature is the SHA-256 hash of the following:

+* _block index_ (64-bit, unsigned, little endian)
+* _block nonce_ (64-bit, unsigned, little endian)
+* _previous block hash_ (32 bytes)
+* _payload data for signing_ (see below)

+The payload data for signing is constructed as follows:

+* If the block is a genesis block, the payload data for signing is the seed string encoded as UTF-8 without zero termination.
+* If the block is a regular block, the payload data for signing is the concatenation of the transaction signatures

+A transaction signature is the Ed25519 signature of the following data, using the private key of the invoker:

+* _invoker key_: The public key of the invoker
+* _transaction counter_: the transaction counter (64-bit, unsigned, little endian)
+* _transaction statement_: the SQL statement for the transaction, encoded as UTF-8.

+## Limits

+The following limits are currently enforced;

+* _Block size_: a block's payload may not be larger than 1 MiB
+* _Transactions per block_: a block may not contain more than 100 transactions

 ## Genesis blocks

 In Catena, two blocks are 'special':